Select a program of interest and we’ll connect you with trade schools that match your goals.

 Here’s what to do next:

-Once you complete your training, you'll have the knowledge, experience, and connections to begin working in Ohio's legal field.
+Once you complete your training, you’ll have the knowledge, experience, and connections to apply for roles in Ohio’s legal field.